 Missed our webinar?
 Don’t worry.
-We breakdown the key takeaways from the identity governance and secrets management webinar.
+We breakdown the key takeaways from the identity security and secrets management webinar.

-The webinar covers the current state of the public cloud and the challenges and security benefits from combining identity governance and secrets management in a multi-cloud environment.
-Below we cover some of the highlights from our Identity Governance & Vault Secrets Management: Key to Unlocking Public Cloud Security webinar.
+The webinar covers the current state of the public cloud and the challenges and security benefits from combining identity security and secrets management in a multi-cloud environment.
+Below we cover some of the highlights from our Identity Security & Vault Secrets Management: Key to Unlocking Public Cloud Security webinar.

 The public cloud service market will grow to $331.2 billion by 2022, according to Gartner.
 This is driven by large enterprises migrating some (if not all) of their workloads to the cloud, as well as by new organizations who are “born in the cloud”.